kozhushman/pydocstring/README.md

 - Type "pydocstring" (or just start typing "docstring", should do the trick)
 - If you bind it to keyboard shortcut, usage will become much more easy!

-## Known Issues
+## Known issues and further develop

 - One supported style
 - Dont process decorators

 ## Contributions

-I am not easy with TypeScript, so critism and advices are welcome, so as proposals to functionality.
+TypeScript not really my language at all, so any contributioans are welcome, so as proposals to functionality.